 Bargain soils are often lacking in nutrients and tend to contain a lot of unwanted debris.
 They aren’t much better than the soil already in the ground.

 While the best quality soil may cost a bit more than the bargain brand, it will ensure your plants have enough nutrients and the right conditions for growth.
-PRO-MIX, Premier BIOMAX, Schultz and C-I-L are all trustworthy names in lawn soil and garden soil.
+PRO-MIX, BIOMAX, Schultz and C-I-L are all trustworthy names in lawn soil and garden soil.

 Find the Right Fertilizer for Your Lawn